 Under Delaware law, a special meeting of shareholders may be called by the board of directors or any other person authorized to do so in the certificate of incorporation or the bylaws.
-The Delaware Bylaws authorize the Chairman of the Board, the President or the Board to call a special meeting of shareholders.
-Therefore, if the Reincorporation Proposal is adopted, holders of at least ten percent (10%) of the voting shares of the Company will no longer be able to call a special meeting of shareholders.
+The Delaware Bylaws authorize the Chairman of the Board, the President and the Board to call a special meeting of shareholders.
+Therefore, if the Reincorporation Proposal is adopted, holders of ten percent (10%) or more of the voting shares of the Company will no longer be able to call a special meeting of shareholders (See Proposal Three(D)).